Jersey History, Language and Culture

 A number of online retailers and fulfilment companies continue to operate from the Channel Islands, enjoying lower rates of tax than they would expect in the UK.

 Did you know?

 • Jersey is one of the world's top offshore financial centres – with its reduced tax burdens many describe it as a tax haven.

-• Based on ancient Norman, Jersey’s once dominant Jèrriais language is spoken by around 2,500 islanders.
+• Based on ancient Norman, Jersey's once-dominant Jèrriais language is spoken by a few thousand islanders.